 Mathematics for Business I is a 6-credit core subject, belonging to the following plans: Finance and Accounting Degree, and Double Degree in Finance and Accounting, and Law.
-It is taught in the first year of both Degrees, and it depends on the Academic Area of Quantitative Methods in the Department of Economics, Quantitative Methods and Economic History (Departamento de Economía, Métodos Cuantitativos e Historia Económica).
+It is taught in the first year of both Degrees, and it depends on the Academic Area of Quantitative Methods in the Department of Economics, Quantitative Methods and Economic History (Department de Economía, Métodos Cuantitativos e Historia Económica).

 Due to the contents of these Degrees, this course must be essentially practical, so that it can be applied to other subjects.
 The contents of the course have been selected considering the requirements of the others.
-We want to emphasize the utility of mathematical tools in other subjects, such as: Introducción a la Economía, Economía de la Empresa, Microeconomía, Matemática Financiera, Matemática Empresarial II, Estadística para Finanzas I, Macroeconomía, Estadística para Finanzas II, Métodos Estadísticos y Econométricos en Finanzas, Matemática Financiera Avanzada and Cálculo actuarial y Seguros.
+We want to emphasize the utility of mathematical tools in other subjects, such as: Introducción a la Economía (Introduction to Economics), Economía de la Empresa (Business Administration), Microeconomía (Microeconomics), Matemática Financiera (Financial Mathematics), Matemática Empresarial II (Mathematics for Business II), Estadística para Finanzas I (Statistics for Finance I), Macroeconomía (Macroeconomics), Estadística para Finanzas II (Statistics for Finance II), Métodos Estadísticos y Econométricos en Finanzas (Statistical and Econometric Methods for Finance), Matemática Financiera Avanzada (Advanced